Request a Demo

 Poor onboarding

 Onboarding is where customers form their first impression of your product.
-If the process is unclear, unstructured, or overwhelming, customers may struggle to see value early on.
+If the process is a mess, i.e. unclear, unstructured, or overwhelming, customers may struggle to see value early on.

 Lack of product adoption

-Even if customers complete onboarding, they may not fully adopt the product.
+It’s easy to forget that, even if customers complete onboarding, they may not have fully adopted the product.

-Low usage, limited feature adoption, or inconsistent engagement are strong indicators that customers are not realizing value.
-Over time, this reduces their incentive to continue using the product.
+Look out for low usage, limited feature adoption and shallow feature usage, or inconsistent engagement.
+These are strong indicators that customers are not entirely realizing value.

 Misaligned expectations